libarchive/libarchive/README.md

   * lz4 compression
   * lzop compression

-Notes about the library architecture:
+## Notes about the Library Design

 * This is a heavily stream-oriented system.
-There is no direct support for in-place modification or random access.
+That means that it is optimized to read or write the archive in a single pass from beginning to end.
+For example, this allows libarchive to process archives too large to store on disk by processing them on-the-fly as they are read from or written to a network or tape drive.
+Conversely, libarchive does not support in-place modification or random access.

 * The library is designed to be extended with new compression and archive formats.
 The only requirement is that the format be readable or writable as a stream and that each archive entry be independent.
 There are articles on the libarchive Wiki explaining how to extend libarchive.

 * On read, compression and format are always detected automatically.

+* The same API is used for all formats; in particular, it's very easy for software using libarchive to transparently handle any of libarchive's archiving formats.

+* Libarchive's automatic support for decompression can be used without archiving by explicitly selecting the "raw" and "empty" formats.

 * I've attempted to minimize static link pollution.
 If you don't explicitly invoke a particular feature (such as support for a particular compression or format), it won't get pulled in to statically-linked programs.
 In particular, if you don't explicitly enable a particular compression or decompression support, you won't need to link against the corresponding compression or decompression libraries.
 This also reduces the size of statically-linked binaries in environments where that matters.

 * On read, the library accepts whatever blocks you hand it.
   Your read callback is free to pass the library a byte at a time or mmap the entire archive and give it to the library at once.
   On write, the library always produces correctly-blocked output.

 * The object-style approach allows you to have multiple archive streams open at once.  bsdtar uses this in its "@archive" extension.

 * The archive itself is read/written using callback functions.
   You can read an archive directly from an in-memory buffer or write it to a socket, if you wish.
 There are some utility functions to provide easy-to-use "open file," etc, capabilities.

 * The read/write APIs are designed to allow individual entries to be read or written to any data source:  You can create a block of data in memory and add it to a tar archive without first writing a temporary file.
 You can also read an entry from an archive and write the data directly to a socket.
 If you want to read/write entries to disk, there are convenience functions to make this especially easy.

 * Note: "pax interchange format" is really an extended tar format, despite what the name says.